wjzhengsh/blockchain/vscode-extension.md

 You can use the extension to create a new smart contract project in Visual Studio Code.
 The extension creates a basic smart contract that manages an example asset in the language of your choice.
 You can use the structure of example as a starting point for developing your own business logic.
 The extension provides all the dependencies that are required to deploy your smart contract to an instance of Hyperledger Fabric.

 1. Open the **{{site.data.keyword.blockchainfull_notm}}** tab.
 Click the overflow menu in the smart contract packages pane and click **Create Smart Contract Project**.
 2. Select the language that you want to create a smart contract in.
-The current options are JavaScript, TypeScript, Go, and Java.
+The current options are JavaScript, TypeScript, Go, and Java. **Note:** The {{site.data.keyword.blockchainfull_notm}} Platform does not support Java chaincode.
 3. Select an asset to be managed by the example contract.
 For example, ***bond***.
 4. Create a folder with the name of your project and open it.
 5. Select how to open your new project.
 The project folder should now open.